micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 Pressing **Up** scrolls through previously entered commands.

 [CFU]: # (Stop and jot.
-What the absolute path from to temporary_work? /Users/jpbarela/temporary_work What the relative path to the lessons folder from temporary_work? ../wdi/lessons)
+What is the absolute path to temporary_work? /Users/<username>/Coding/WDI_2/temporary_work...
+What is the relative path to the lessons folder from WDI_2? lessons)

 <!-- 1:55 - 10 mins -->